 A growing number of cloud computing companies and service providers have invested in SOC 2 compliance and now have SOC 2 reports available for their customers upon request.

 Maintaining the safety and security of your developer data has always been one of our highest priorities, so we are especially pleased to announce that Swimm is now SOC 2 compliant.
 To request our full SOC 2 Type II report as of December 2021, just send us an email.

 As companies increasingly leverage the cloud to store customer data, SOC 2 compliance is becoming a necessity for any service provider that stores, processes, or transmits any kind of customer information.
 It’s the generally accepted standard by which a service provider displays its commitment to the security and privacy of that information.

-Swimm’s developer community is growing, and we invite you to try out Swimm’s free beta to see how Continuous Documentation optimizes the software development cycle.
+Swimm’s developer community is growing, and we invite you to sign up for our 1:1 Swimm demo to see how Continuous Documentation optimizes the software development cycle.
 Documentation that is coupled to the code itself and auto-synced significantly facilitates faster and more efficient dev team onboarding.